byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 ***One handful of healthy soil contains more micro-organisms than there are people living on earth.***

-Bokashi conserves water in the ground, humus soils are not as water soluble, nutrients are less prone to leaching and run-off because the organic nutrients literally are the soil after Bokashi fermentation is complete.
+Bokashi conserves water in the ground, probiotic soils are not as water soluble, nutrients are less prone to leaching and run-off because the organic nutrients literally are the soil after Bokashi fermentation is complete.

 #### *Benefits of Bokashi*